StackStorm/st2docs/docs/source/actions.rst

 * run nagios check

 Actions can be executed when a :doc:`Rule </rules>` with a matching criteria is triggered.
-Multiple Actions can be stringed together into a :doc:`Workflow </workflows>`.
-And each action can be executed directly from the clients via CLI, API, or UI.
+Multiple Actions can be strung together into a :doc:`Workflow </workflows>`.
+Actions can also be executed directly from the clients via CLI, API, or UI.

 Managing and Running Actions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^